 The external communication of A-CAPP reveals resources that promote proactive, comprehensive anti-counterfeiting tactics alongside other business functions.

-Authorities are concerned since the illicit trade of fake goods and fraud have a negative impact on the government’s income through taxes, the health of the public, and the general safety.
+Authorities are concerned since the illicit trade of fake goods and fraud has a negative impact on the government’s income through taxes, the health of the public, and the general safety.

 According to the OECD–EUIPO report, counterfeit goods have penetrated “almost every facet of daily life” and are, in most cases, linked to the activities of criminal organizations.”